juju/docs/src/en/howto-node.md

 Started](https://jujucharms.com/docs/getting-started.html) section and
 installed and configured Juju.

-##  Basic Usage of the Node.js Charm
+##  Basic usage of the node.js charm

 First, create a configuration file `myapp.yaml` to add info about your app pointing to your github repo: